 Eastern Sierra Hikes

-Just because the Eastern Sierras are home to the big mountains doesn’t mean that all the Eastern Sierra hikes are long or tough.
+Just because the Eastern Sierras are home to the big mountains doesn’t mean that all the Eastern Sierra hikes are long or strenuous.
 There’s a great range of hikes in the Eastern Sierra and neighboring regions for all skill levels.
-From short hikes through rock formations, to moderate hikes to pristine alpine lakes, to hikes to the oldest trees on earth, and of course, hikes to the high mountains, the Eastern Sierras has it all.
+From short hikes through rock formations, moderate hikes to pristine alpine lakes, trails to the oldest trees on earth, and of course, hikes in the high mountains, the Eastern Sierras has it all.

 Eastern Sierra Hiking Tips

 - Rt-395 is the main route along the Eastern Sierra.
 There are small towns where you can set up basecamp to explore.
 Lone Pine and Bishop CA, are probably the most popular places to stay in the Eastern Sierra.

 - If you want some good free camping on BLM (Bureau of Land Management) land, try the Alabama Hills outside of Lone Pine, CA. It's a fragile landscape so please be respectful of the land if you do camp.